open-eid/SiVa/docs/siva3/test_plan.md

 ## Testing of PDF signature validation

-Portion of the validation rules for PDF documents are implemented in SiVa web apllication itself.
+Portion of the validation rules for PDF documents are implemented in SiVa web application itself.
 Therefor different test area selection is used for PDF compared to other containers.

 The testing of PDF signatures consists of following main cases:

   * Containers with invalid signature(s) (different reasons for failure) are validated
   * Containers with no signature are validated
-  * Containers sizes near maximum are validated
+  * Containers with sizes up to 9MB are validated
   * Containers with different baseline profiles are validated
   * Containers with serial and parallel signatures are validated
   * Containers with different signature cryptocaphic algorithms are validated